In this Article

 |Postpartum (6 months), lactating, menstruating||70|

 |Postpartum (9 months) and lactating||50|

-If you become pregnant while breastfeeding, there are some symptoms that you might experience such as:
+If you become pregnant while breastfeeding, there are some symptoms that you might experience:

 1. Excessive Thirst